Montebello, California

 In the early 20th century, Montebello was a well-known source for oil reserves.
 At the 2020 census, the population estimate was 63,833.
+The population estimate for July 1, 2024, was 60,617.

 History

 Historic occupants of the land along the Rio Hondo River were the indigenous Tongva (also known as Gabrielino), a portion of the Uto-Aztecan family of Native Americans.
 The Tongva occupied much of the Los Angeles basin and the southern Channel Islands - Santa Catalina, San Nicolas, San Clemente and Santa Barbara.

 When the explorer Juan Rodríguez Cabrillo arrived off the shores of Santa Catalina in 1542, he was met by the Tongva people.
 Because the language of the Tongva was different from the neighboring tribes, the Spanish called them "Gabrielino".
 As more non-natives arrived and established settlements, diseases that were endemic among them caused high mortality among the Tongva and other indigenous peoples.
 These were new infectious diseases to them.
 By 1870, the area had few remaining indigenous inhabitants.